seemarida/cse15l-lab-reports/lab-report-1.md

   c)`cat`
   ![Image](cat2.png)

 This output is an error because we're trying to use the cat to show the contents of a directory (lecture1), rather than a file. cat can only have a file as an argument and cannot have a directory as an argument, so it outputs an error.
+The working directory was /home, and did not change.

 ---